Words like “chortle” make me laugh

 So I went home to raise my kids, start a farm with my husband, and live simply while continuing to write.

 I kept my ties with my creative friends and began working from home.
-I’ve been working from home writing and editing for 20-plus.
+I’ve been working from home writing and editing for 20-plus years.
 It’s been a joy.

 Proofreading is a fun and creative craft

 Writing and proofreading are art forms and creating art should be enjoyable.
-If you want to have fun perfecting your prose, please take a look at my Hire Me page.
+If you want to have fun perfecting your prose, please take a look at my Hire a Proofreader page.

-I realize it’s forward of me—even presumptive, to ask you to “hire me.”
-We just met!
-But, practically speaking, the two-word format fits well with the menu style, so it works in that way.
-Yes, I would love to work with you to proofread your writing and bring YOUR PERSONALITY to life through YOUR WORDS.
+I realize it’s forward of me—even presumptive, to ask you if we can work together!
+But, yes, I would love to work with you to proofread your writing and bring YOUR PERSONALITY to life through YOUR WORDS.

 Let’s work together.
 It will be fun

-Hop over to my Hire Me Page to learn more the services I offer and how we can work together.
+Hop over to my Hire a Proofreader to learn more about the services I offer and how we can work together.